 Outside Turn – Possibly more common than turning around might be just turning or spinning the follower.
 This is accomplished by a small “prep” or signal to the follower with the left hand and turning them around by pulling their hand away from you so they turn clockwise.
 They will follow their right shoulder.
 As they come around the leader will reposition their right hand back under the shoulder blade.

 Sweetheart Position – This not necessarily a dance move, but another way to progress around the dance floor beside the “closed position.”
 When in “closed position” the leader just pulls the follower in for a 1/2 inside turn switching hands.
 Both partners look forward, both holding right hands in front and left hands held above the follower’s shoulder.
 The Sweetheart Position gives the follower a nice break from always traveling backward.

 Extra: Once you have this down, try moving to it while the leader is traveling backwards!
 This forces the lead to be the one turning to walk forward.

-This post obviously isn’t intended to turn you into a world-class Two-Stepper overnight!
+This post obviously isn’t intended to turn you into a world-class Two Stepper overnight!
 There are many other intermediate and after that advanced routines or patterns to learn!
-The ones explained above will be a great start and allow you to blend in pretty well with a typical night of Two-Stepping at your local country bar.
+The ones explained above will be a great start and allow you to blend in pretty well with a typical night of Two Stepping at your local country bar.
 Below are some great video tutorials showing some of the basics covered above.
-These videos also add additional tips and will take you farther.
+These videos also add additional tips and will take you further.
 Enjoy!